kefer-astrology/function-wrapper/README.md

-# Funkční vrstva pro Kefer Astrology
+# Function layer for Kefer Astrology

-## Popis:
+## Descriuption:

-- cache: dočasné soubory pro výpočty
+- cache: temporary files for computation
-- module: vlastní aplikace
+- module: all the program logic
-- scripts: generátory pro dokumentaci
+- scripts: generators for documentation
-- tests: testování scénářů a funkcionalit
+- tests: scenario and functionality testing
-- venv: python prostředí s knihovnami
+- venv: python environment with libraries

-## Jak to spustit
+## How to run

-Příprava prostředí:
+Environment preparation:

 1. create virtual environment: `python -m venv venv`
 2. activate virtual environment: